amoretti86/PSVO/README.md

 ## Installation

 The code is written in Python 3.6.
-Tensorflow, seaborn, numpy, scipy and matplotlib are expected.
+The following dependencies are required:

+* Tensorflow
+* seaborn
+* numpy
+* scipy
+* matplotlib

 To check out, run `git@github.com:amoretti86/psvo.git`